 Top 20 Manga Book Publishers

-If you are passionate about comics and decide to create your manga comics but have no idea whom to contact to publish them, this selection of manga publishers that accept submissions will come in handy.
+If you are passionate about comics and decide to create your manga comics, check out this selection of manga publishers below.

-Read on and choose your perfect comic book publisher.
+Read on to discover your perfect comic book publisher.

 1. NBM Graphic Novels

 The name of this publishing house has a direct connection to Terry Nantier.
-This American manga publisher became famous for his work in creating graphic novels, and in the mid-70s, he desired to establish his project.
+This American manga publisher became famous for his work in creating graphic novels.
+In the mid-70s, he desired to establish his project.

-In the beginning, it did not show any significant success.
-Still, the series Corto Maltese and The Mercenary changed the situation, bringing the company to the American comic book market leader.
+In the beginning, there was no significant success.
+The series Corto Maltese and The Mercenary changed the situation by bringing the company to the American comic book market leader.

 2. Yen Press